ub-cavas/AutowareAuto/src/perception/tracking/design/projection-design.md

-Projection {#projection}
+Projection {#tracking-projection}
 ============

 Projection of a 3D point onto the image plane can be estimated using the geometric proportions derived from the 3D location of the point and the intrinsics of the camera.

 # Purpose / Use cases

 The pixel correspondence of a 3D point can be estimated by projecting it to the respective image plane.
 This is useful for associating the geometric structures in the space with the ones on captured on an image.

 # Design